mattdesl/pen-plotter-blog-post/markdown/Part-1.md

 ![header](https://raw.githubusercontent.com/mattdesl/pen-plotter-blog-post/master/images/header.jpg)

-Over the last several months, I've been looking for ways to represent my code in *physical* form.
+Over the last several months, I've been looking for ways to produce *physical* outputs from my generative code.
 I'm interested in the idea of developing real, tangible objects that are no longer bound by the generative systems that shaped them.
 Eventually I plan to experiment with 3D printing, laser cutting, CNC milling, and other ways of realizing my algorithms in the real-world.

 My interest in this began in March 2017, when I purchased my first pen plotter: the [AxiDraw V3](https://shop.evilmadscientist.com/productsmenu/846) by Evil Mad Scientist Laboratories.
 It's a fantastic machine, and has opened a whole new world of thinking for me.
 For those unaware, a pen plotter is a piece of hardware that acts like a robotic arm on which you can attach a regular pen.
 Software sends commands to the device to raise, reposition, and lower its arm across a 2D surface.
 With this, the plotter can be programmed to produce intricate and accurate prints with a pen and paper of your choice.